Moher: History

 It formed part of the Manor of Calva which was granted to Walter Talbot in 1610 as part of the Plantation of Ulster and descended with the rest of the Ballyconnell estate.
 George Montgomery the estate owner died in 1841 and his estate went to his Enery cousins of Bawnboy.
 In 1856 they sold the estate to take advantage of its increased value owing to the opening of the Woodford Canal through the town in the same year.
-The estate, including Moher, was split up among different purchasers and maps & details of previous leases of the sold parts are still available.
+The estate, including Moher, was split up among different purchasers and maps and details of previous leases of the sold parts are still available.

 The Tithe Applotment Books for 1827 list the following tithepayers in the townland- McCanly, Reilly, Gaffney, Griffith, McGauran, Henderson, Curry.

 The Ordnance Survey Name Books for 1836 give the following description of the townland- Mothar, 'a cluster of trees'.
 Property of Montgomery.
 45 acres of bog and mountain pasture.
 Gravelly soil on limestone.
 Old and new roads to Ballyconnell.
 Produces oats, flax and potatoes.

 The Moher Valuation Office Field books are available for February 1840.

 Griffiths Valuation of 1857 lists the following tenants in the townland- Baxter, Henderson, Kelliher, Kellett, McGovern, Murray, Reilly, Rudden.